Emotional Support Animal Laws Delaware: Know Your Rights

 Emotional Support Animal laws Delaware have been put in place to protect individuals with disabilities who require the assistance of an emotional support animal.
 These animals can provide invaluable comfort and support to those who suffer from anxiety, depression, post-traumatic stress disorder, and other mental health conditions.

 The laws in Delaware recognize the importance of emotional support animals and provide legal protections for their owners.
 Under the law, emotional support animals are a reasonable accommodation for individuals with disabilities.
-They have permit in housing, public places, and other pet-prohibited areas.
+They have permits in housing, public places, and other pet-prohibited areas.

 However, it is important to note that emotional support animals are not the same as service animals, trained to perform specific tasks related to their owner’s disability.
 ESAs differ from service animals; knowing their definitions and distinctions is essential.